zxc308/P4-tutorials/vm-ubuntu-20.04/README.md

   + Terminal
   + Wireshark
 + cd tutorials
+  + `git remote add jafingerhut https://github.com/jafingerhut/tutorials`
+  + `git pull jafingerhut`
-  + `git checkout add-2021-mar-vm-based-on-ubuntu-20.04`
+  + `git checkout jafingerhut/add-2021-mar-vm-based-on-ubuntu-20.04`
-  + The above command changes to a branch that includes changes for using Python3, and hopefully removes all traces of using Python2.
+  + The above commands change to a branch that includes changes for using Python3, and hopefully removes all traces of using Python2.
     This is relatively new as of March 2021, and there may be bugs remaining to be found.